EthanDann/SOC-Automation-Project/README.md

                 ```
                 - This lists the available active responses, including the one we just made
                 - To utilize the API in Shuffle, the 'Response name' listed will be the one we will add to the API in Shuffle
+                - Create another Ubuntu VM machine using your preferred method
+                    - Configure it however you want!
-                - To test the active response, go over to your Ubuntu machine and ping 8.8.8.8 to show that it is pinging it successfully
+                - To test the active response, go over to your new Ubuntu machine and ping 8.8.8.8 to show that it is pinging it successfully
                     - Now on your Wazuh machine, run
                     ```bash
                     ./agent_control -b 8.8.8.8 -f firewall-drop0 -u 002